SQUID: Faster Analytics via Sampled Quantile Estimation: Evaluation

+\textbf{Evaluation on the quantile estimation error.} Figure~\ref{fig:p4-quantile-estimation} compares the accuracy of quantile estimation between \sys and PPD's data-plane-based estimatio.
+We find that \sys achieves approximately one order of magnitude lower quantile estimation error than PPD.
+This is because for \sys, the control plane can accommodate more samples from the data plane for accurate estimation on top of those samples; for PPD, we need to calculate the quantile in the data plane, limiting the number of samples to be visited to $ns=16$ and thus resulting in inaccurate estimation.

+\textbf{P4 resource overheads of \sys and P4LRU}.
+We also compare the P4 resource consumptions between \sys and P4LRU, as shown in Table~\ref{tab:p4lru-squid-resource}.
+We set the cache size for both to be $r \times c = 3 \times 2^{16}$, the maximum cache size supported by P4LRU~\footnote{Table~\ref{tab:p4resource} shows that we support a maximum of $12 \times 2^{16}$ entries to fit into Tofino2~\cite{Tofino}.}.
+We observe that the major benefit of \sys is the less usage of the number of stages.
+Additionally, \sys also achieves less gateway usage, which represents resources to support if-else branching in P4. \sys consumes $16.3\%$ more SRAM blocks in order to store the extra LRFU score fields for supporting LRFU.
+As a reward, \sys achieves a considerably higher hit ratio in datasets like CAIDA and S2.

-As demonstrated in table~\ref{tab:p4-traffic-overhead}, we find that the overall traffic overhead diminishes as we increase the sizes of the \sys arrays.
-The reason is that larger array size and higher hit ratio lead to slower filling rates of the arrays, and hence, maintenances and sampling operations are executed less frequently.
-Moreover, when the array size reaches $4 \times 2^{16}$, which is the maximum size we were able to fit on Tofino, the overhead decreases to as small as $0.18\%$.
+\textbf{Control traffic overhead of P4-based \sys.} We evaluate the DP-CP control traffic overhead of our P4-based \sys.
+We define this overhead as the ratio between the traffic for processing cache queries (including both GET request packets and, in case of cache misses, response packets from backend servers) and the extra sampling packets sent to the CP for maintenance.
+As shown in Table~\ref{tab:p4-traffic-overhead}, the overall traffic overhead diminishes as we increase the sizes of the \sys arrays, since larger array size reduces the frequency of maintenance and sampling operations.
+When the array size reaches $4 \times 2^{16}$, the overhead decreases to as small as $0.18\%$.
 Such a low overhead greatly reduces the traffic burden from the controller and thus makes the controller more reactive to the maintenance operations.
-P4 based \sys is, therefore, a more feasible and favorable solution than \qMAX in P4, considering that the maintenance in \qMAX involves sending the whole array to the controller and incurs a huge traffic overhead.
+Although P4LRU and PPD execute completely in the data-plane, \mbox{we argue that the much higher hit ratio (Figure~\ref{fig:p4-lrfu_Hit_Ratio}) of \sys makes it a favorable solution.}